DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_StressStrain.rst

     [ 0.
 0.69357747  2.77430989  6.24219725 11.09723956 17.33943682
      24.96878901 33.98529616 44.38895825 56.17977528]

-Another application of working with an array of stress tensor is to check whether a tensor field complies with the balance of linear momentum (see `here <https://en.wikiversity.org/wiki/Continuum_mechanics/Balance_of_linear_momentum>`_ for details) or not.
+Another application of working with an array of stress tensors is to check whether a tensor field complies with the balance of linear momentum (see `here <https://en.wikiversity.org/wiki/Continuum_mechanics/Balance_of_linear_momentum>`_ for details) or not.
 For instance, if we want to compute the divergence of ``sigma``: